DanielWilliamClarke/Cujo/README.md

 ## // Todo

-- [ ] Add competency levels to skills and visualise
 - [ ] Add Rust code coverage
 - [ ] Write front end tests
-- [ ] Get own logo and assets from a designer
-- [ ] Write blog

 ## // Done

+- [x] Write blog
+- [x] Add competency levels to skills and visualise
 - [x] Move CV fully to Contentful and have backend collect CV data
 - [x] Update color scheme to be less dark
 - [x] Replace WordPress with Contentful to reduce need to host own content and infrastructure